AarishShah22/resilient-teaming-zed-ros-wrapper/README.md

 ### Run the ZED wrapper

-To launch the ZED node use
+To launch the ZED node, first source the workspace:

+    $ cd ~/catkin_ws
+    $ source devel/setup.bash

+Then, according to your camera, launch the ZED node:

 ZED camera: